|

 Highlights from Inner Game of Work

-Jun 9, 2024
+June 9, 2024

 Inner Game of Work

 Growing up I read “Inner game of Tennis” by Timothy Gallwey to improve my tennis game.
 Since then, I continued to see some of the concepts outlined in that book in other parts of my life.
-For example, in “Thinking Fast and Slow” by Daniel Kahneman, Kahnman talks about System 1 and System 2 thinking.
+For example, in “Thinking Fast and Slow” by Daniel Kahneman, Kahneman talks about System 1 and System 2 thinking.
 A concept that’s similar (but fundamentally different) to Timothy Gallwey’s Self 1 and Self 2.

 When I make these connections between different works the core material ends up in my long term memory.
 These terms and concepts then become things I regularly think about day to day.
 Moreover, I’m more open to similar works because of these memories.
 One day, I came across “Inner game of Work” by Timothy Gallwey and just like his previous book I walked away with new connections and deeper insights.
 I’d like to share some of those.